Cygnets Day Nursery

 Guidance from Specialists would need to be sought if specialist equipment is required depend on requirements.

-We have a large outside space with many resources at the front and back of the Nursery and also disabled parking bays.
+We have a large outside space with many resources at the side and back of the Nursery and also disabled parking bays.

 - How will the setting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life?

-At Cygnets, we offer introductions of 2x2 hours to settle your child/children as well as yourselves into the Nursery.
-The first is for you to stay, ask questions or have a coffee with staff to share information.
+At Cygnets, we offer introductions to settle your child/children as well as yourselves into the Nursery.
+The first is for you to stay, ask questions with the key person to share information.
 The second is for you to leave your child/children to settle with the Key Person and other staff and children in the room.
 If it is that your child/children or yourself have not settled, we encourage another day to help fully settle.

 For children moving from one room to another, again information is shared; Parents/ Carers are introduced as well to the Key Person and children visit until they are settled.